TMU BLOG

 GATE 2025: Important Dates, Eligibility, Application Process, Syllabus And Exam Pattern

-The Graduate Aptitude Test in Engineering (GATE) is a national-level entrance examination primarily conducted for admission to postgraduate programs (M.E., M.Tech, PhD) in engineering, technology, architecture, and science.
+The GATE Exam 2025 is a national-level entrance examination primarily conducted for admission to postgraduate programs (M.E., M.Tech, PhD) in engineering, technology, architecture, and science.
 It is jointly organised by the Indian Institute of Science (IISc) and seven Indian Institutes of Technology (IITs).
-The GATE score is also widely used by Public Sector Undertakings (PSUs) in India for recruiting candidates for various positions.
+The GATE score is also widely used by India's public sector undertakings (PSUs) to recruit candidates for various positions.

 Key Features of the GATE Exam: